-- 'Values for Life' and 'Roots and Fruits' published by Gloucester Diocese with a separate value for each term - Special events in the Christian Calendar. - Issues, which arise from the everyday life and ethos of the school.
+- Values for Life published by the Diocese with a separate value for each term - Special events in the Christian Calendar. - Issues, which arise from the everyday life and ethos of the school.

-At specific times throughout the school year, celebrations of worship are held in the local Parish church.
-Parents, governors and friends share in these services, which may be held during Harvest, at Christmas, Easter and the end of the school year.
+At specific times throughout the school year, Celebrations of Worship are held in the local Parish church.
+Parents, Governors and friends share in these services, which may be held during Harvest, at Christmas, Easter and the end of the school year.

-Collective worship time in school will need to be distinct from other classroom activities, retaining a sense of occasion and togetherness.
+Collective Worship time in school will need to be distinct from other classroom activities, retaining a sense of occasion and togetherness.
 A table will be used with a cloth to act as a focus for whole school acts of worship.
 In addition, the school has a collection of specific artefacts to add to this focus.
-Items include a variety of crosses, candles and other objects will be kept in the cupboard in the headteacher's room.
+Items include a variety of crosses, candles and other objects will be kept in the cupboard in the head teacher's room.

 A file containing words used for singing worship songs and hymns are stored electronically on the laptop situated in the hall.
 These are accompanied by a variety of CDs or the school piano.
 In addition, the school holds a collection of musical accompaniments on CD taken from the set produced by Kevin Mayhew.
-Resource ideas and reference books are kept in the headteacher's room.
+Resource ideas and reference books are kept in the heads room.